Mahomes, Donald highlight AP NFL All-Pro Team

 NEW YORK -- Patrick Mahomes and three other Kansas City Chiefs players made The Associated Press 2018 NFL All-Pro Team on Friday.
-They were joined by the first rookie teammates since 1965 -- Colts guard left Quenton Nelson and linebacker Darius Leonard.
+They were joined by the first rookie teammates since 1965 -- Indianapolis Colts left guard Quenton Nelson and linebacker Darius Leonard.

 "That's surreal," Donald said.
 "It's a blessing.
 Wow!
 You see the hard work pay off.
 A lot of credit to my teammates and my coaches for pushing me and helping me."